darshangm/darshangm.github.io/_pages/projects.md

 ### Coverage Control of Ground Robots
 *Multi-Robot Systems*

 Developed distributed algorithms for optimal area coverage using teams of ground robots.
+Used a optitrack mocap system to track ground robots, and used a consensus protocol for oscillators for controller.

 <iframe width="400" height="200"
         src="https://www.youtube.com/embed/KYLpdI5PiXY"